MAAP-Project/maap-documentation/docs/source/searching.rst

 1. Identify where in your code you are using https://cmr.maap-project.org and which datasets are being discovered and accessed.
 2. Once those datasets are identified, use https://search.earthdata.nasa.gov or https://stac-browser.maap-project.org to find out if that dataset is available through NASA's Operational CMR or MAAP's STAC catalog.
 You will probably use the collection title or ID to search. **If you don't see your datasets in one of those places, please reach out to the data team so we can prioritize that dataset for publication to MAAP STAC.** At time of writing, there are still 21 datasets in process of being published from MAAP's CMR to MAAP STAC.
-3. If the dataset is in NASA's Operational CMR and you are using MAAP's python library maap-py to discover and access data, you should be able to add the parameter ``cmr_host="cmr.earthdata.nasa.gov`` to your ``maap.searchCollection`` and ``maap.searchGranule`` function calls.
+3. If the dataset is in NASA's Operational CMR and you are using MAAP's python library maap-py to discover and access data, you should be able to add the parameter ``cmr_host="cmr.earthdata.nasa.gov"`` to your ``maap.searchCollection`` and ``maap.searchGranule`` function calls.
 In the near future, the default host for maap-py will be https://cmr.earthdata.nasa.gov, but we don't want to make that change until we know we won't be breaking any existing workflows.
 If you are using a ``concept_id`` to identify a specific collection or granule, you will also need to update the ``concept_id`` to match the ``concept_id`` from NASA's operational CMR.

-For example, the code below discovers granules from the ``ABoVE LVIS L2 Geolocated Surface Elevation Product``:
+For example, the code below discovers granules from the ``ABoVE LVIS L2 Geolocated Surface Elevation Product`` using its concept_id:

 .. code-block:: python